 Why is it so stinkin’ hard to get organized?

-Most people have tons of reasons they spout for why they can’t!
+Most people have tons of reasons they spout for why they can’t get organized!

 I’ve narrowed the laundry list of roadblocks down to ones that I hear most often from my clients…

-Here are five reasons (a.k.a. roadblocks) why you can’t get organized and what to do about it:
+Here are five reasons (a.k.a. roadblocks) that answer “why can’t I get organized” and what to do about it:

 When routine organizing isn’t done or there isn’t a system in place to declutter and get rid of items that are no longer used, stuff can pile up into unmanageable mountains in a hurry.

 And then overwhelm sets in and don’t know where to even start.
 Sound familiar?

 Solution: Do you know how to eat an elephant?
 One bite at a time.

 Here’s the thing.
 The same holds true for organizing.

 Don’t let this roadblock stop you in your tracks.